 Edmonton is in the Mountain Time Zone, so they are 2 hours behind New York and New Jersey.
 Adjust your timepieces accordingly.

 Tickets.
-The Oilers averaged 16,839 fans per home game last season, just short of a sellout.
-As you might expect from not just a Canadian city, but perhaps the most hockey-mad city west of Toronto (and, yes, I'm including Detroit, America's "Hockeytown").
+The Oilers averaged 16,841 fans per home game last season, their last in the old arena, just short of a sellout.
+You might expect this from not just a Canadian city, but perhaps the most hockey-mad city west of Toronto (and, yes, I'm including Detroit, America's "Hockeytown").
 This is the hometown of Mark Messier and Ken Daneyko.
+In their 1st season in the new arena, they're averaging 18,347, but that's short of a sellout: About 98.4 percent of capacity.

 Oilers tickets are expensive.
-Seats in the lower level, the 100 sections, are $358 between the goals and $223 behind them.
-In the upper level, the 200 sections, they're $205 and $115.
-One side of the rink has another level above that, the 300 sections, where tickets are $72.
-And since that comes from ticketmaster.ca, that's probably in Canadian dollars, so they're probably a little less expensive to us than that.
+Seats in the lower level, the 100 sections, are $347 between the goals and $325 behind them.
+In the upper level, the 200 sections, they're $112 and $96.
+And since that comes from ticketmaster.ca, that's in Canadian dollars, so they're probably a little less expensive to us than that.

 Getting There.
-It's 2,425 miles from Times Square to downtown Edmonton (341 miles from the closest border crossing, at Babb, Montana), and 2,409 miles from the Prudential Center in Newark to Rexall Place.
+It's 2,425 miles from Times Square to downtown Edmonton (341 miles from the closest border crossing, at Babb, Montana), and 2,423 miles from the Prudential Center in Newark to Rogers Place.
 Naturally, your first thought would be to fly.
 So flying is easily the best way to get there.
-You can fly Air Canada from Newark to Edmonton and back, changing planes in Toronto, for $1,373.
+You can fly Air Canada from Newark to Edmonton and back, changing planes in Toronto, for $620.

 Arrive Winnipeg 9:55 PM Saturday (20 minute layover, change buses)